Legal notice and other documents

 On the one hand, BBVA has delegated the management of a large part of its discretionary managed portfolio contracts to BBVA Asset Management, S.A., S.G.I.I.C.
 (BBVA AM).
 In these cases, the engagement policy will be that of the delegated entity.
 You can consult it on the website www.bbvaassetmanagement.com.

-Furthermore, BBVA is expected to finish delegating to BBVA AM the management of its remaining discretionary managed portfolios.
-BBVA intends to have all of the Bank's discretionary managed portfolio contracts managed by BBVA AM.
-With regard to these contracts whose management has not yet been delegated, the investment in the shares of companies that are traded on a regulated market located in a European Union Member State represents a very low percentage of the total investments (less than 3.7%), and in no case represents a significant percentage of the shares or voting rights of the listed companies.
+Moreover, with regard to these discretionary management contracts whose management has not yet been delegated, the investment in the shares of companies that are traded on a regulated market located in a European Union Member State represents a very low percentage of the total investments, and in no case represents a significant percentage of the shares or voting rights of the listed companies.

 On the other, BBVA, as the entity that provides the discretionary managed portfolio service, does not have in its contracts with its customers a clause that expressly delegates the voting rights associated with the investments that are part of the managed assets.
 The engagement activities to be carried out by BBVA AM, if any, are limited by this.